Law Library Collections Policies

 Although an in-depth analysis of the factors discussed below is beyond the scope of this document, it is important to root any discussion of the collection and its future in context in order to understand decisions being made.

-The collection and its development are impacted by many factors beyond the control of the Law Library and its staff.
+The collection and its development are impacted by many factors.
 Some of these factors are:

 - Shifting expectations of library users: However specious, the expectation of many library users is that all information is available digitally.
 This expectation informs information seeking behavior and requests for purchasing and services tethered to the library.
-The amount of digital resources requests is growing exponentially, and the aggregate costs associated with these resources are untenable in the long term.
+The amount of digital resources requests is growing exponentially, and the aggregate costs associated with these resources continues to be a challenge.

 - The accreditation standards of the American Bar Association (ABA): Chapter 6 of the ABA standards outlines the required materials for a law school’s Library.